-Find your utility below to see what benefits they offer, when their Time of Use hours are, and contact information for further research.
+Find your utility below to see what benefits they offer, their Time of Use hours, and contact information for further research.

 Indiana Michigan Power offers a time-of-use (TOU) rate to residential customers for PEV.
 TOU rate off-peak hours are between 9pm and 7am Monday through Friday and all-day Saturday and Sunday.
 Indiana Michigan Power may require customers to install a metering system that is capable of separately tracking PEV charging.
-Contact Indiana Michigan Power to see if your home qualifies.
+See the I&M Charge at Home Page for more information.